pltranslation/PLTranslationEmpirical/README.md

 # Programming Language Translation: An Empirical Study

+### IMPORTANT NOTE 🚨🚨🚨
+This work has been published in ICSE 2024.
+Please refer to our [main repository](https://github.com/Intelligent-CAT-Lab/PLTranslationEmpirical) for the most up-to-date artifacts.
+This anonymous repository will be still active but not updated anymore.

+Ali - December 15 2023

 ### Compute Requirements

 We used 16 NVIDIA A100 GPUs with 80GBs of memory for inferencing models.
 Moreover, for compiling and testing the generated translations, we used Python 3.10, g++ 11, GCC Clang 14.0, Java 11, and Go 1.20 for Python, C++, C, Java, and Go, respectively.